 |Value||Eligibility||Open date||Close date|

-For a domestic PhD recipient, this scholarship will provide a stipend allowance of $35,000 per annum for up to three years, subject to satisfactory academic performance.
+Domestic student: This scholarship will provide a stipend allowance of $35,000 per annum for up to three years, subject to satisfactory academic performance.
 The recipient may apply for an extension of up to six months.

-For an international PhD recipient, this scholarship will provide academic course fees for up to 12 research periods, subject to satisfactory academic performance.
+International student: This scholarship will provide academic course fees for up to 12 research periods, subject to satisfactory academic performance.
 The recipient may apply for an extension of up to two research periods.

 Established in 2019, this scholarship has been generously donated by Carole Muller to support students undertaking postgraduate study and/or research in the field of Balinese culture, art and history.